jrief/django-admin-sortable2/README.rst

 between one of the two, or if he derives from both, his model class inherits the base class ``models.Model`` twice.

-By using a mixin class rather than deriving from another special abstract base class, these problems can be avoided!
+By using a mixin class rather than deriving from a special abstract base class, these problems can be avoided!